thothix/guayadeque/README.md

 Main features include:

 - Play MP3, Ogg, Opus, FLAC, WAV, WMA, MP4, AAC, AIFF, ASF, WV (WavPack), MPC (Musepack Audio), APE (Monkey's Audio), TrueAudio, DSF.
+- Multiple collections support.
+You can get separated sets of tracks (Library) with its configuration, layouts, playlists and so on.
-- Read and write tags in almost all supported formats.
+- Read and write tags in all supported formats (except DSF by now).
+- Tracks tag editor with automatically fetching of tags information for easily completion.
 - Smart play mode that add tracks that fit your music taste using the tracks currently in the playlist.
 - Allow to catalogue your music using labels.
 Any track, artist or album can have as many labels you want.
 - Allow fast access to any music file by genre, artist, album.